microsoft/language-server-protocol/protocol.md

 export namespace InitializeError {
 	/**
 	 * If the protocol version provided by the client can't be handled by the server.
+	 * @deprecated This initialize error got replaced by client capabilities.
+There is
+	 * no version handshake in version 3.0x
 	 */
 	export const unknownProtocolVersion: number = 1;
 }